corda/corda-docs/content/en/docs/corda-os/4.6/business-network-membership.md

 val bnService = serviceHub.cordaService(BNService::class.java)
-val networkId = "MyBusinessNetwork" val newMemberPartyObject = ... // get the [Party] object of the member whose membership is being activated val membershipId = bnService.getMembership("MyBusinessNetwork", newMemberPartyObject) val groupName = "Group 1" val groupId = ... // identifier of the group which the member will be assigned to val notary = serviceHub.networkMapCache.notaryIdentities.first())
+val networkId = "MyBusinessNetwork" val newMemberPartyObject = ... // get the [Party] object of the member whose membership is being activated val membershipId = bnService.getMembership(networkId, newMemberPartyObject) val groupName = "Group 1" val groupId = ... // identifier of the group which the member will be assigned to val notary = serviceHub.networkMapCache.notaryIdentities.first())